Personal cheat on Docker Basics

 See https://docs.docker.com/network/bridge/

-In terms of Docker, a bridge network uses a software bridge
+In terms of Docker, a bridge network uses a software bridge which allows

-from containers which are not connected to that bridge
+providing isolation from containers which are not connected to that bridge

 network.
 The Docker bridge driver automatically installs rules in the host